Tignes Travel Guide

 Intermediates have a large choice of groomed runs in both Tignes and the Val d'Isère area, with Bellevarde offering some challenging runs.
 Expert skiers and boarders have some of the best off-piste skiing in France at hand and an assortment of steep, narrow slopes, cliffs and deep gullies to choose from.
-The Aiguille Percée downhill course is world famous in this area, but avalanches are prevalent; other well-known runs are Lavachet Wall, The S, and the Double M. For those who enjoy the challenge of moguls there are some excellent runs at Tovière.
+The Aiguille Percée downhill course is famous in this area, but avalanches are prevalent; other well-known runs are Lavachet Wall, and the Double M. For those who enjoy the challenge of moguls there are some excellent runs at Tovière.

 With more than 150 shops, holiday visitors wanting to shop till they drop will be able to find almost everything in the resort area, from upmarket French boutiques to sports equipment and tourist items.
 Markets offer homemade goods with a traditional French flavour.

-Numerous restaurants in Tignes cater to the different tastes and budgets of all holidaymakers with a wide selection of international cuisine and local Savoyard fare, from American-style fast food, pizzerias and a taste of Mexico to crèperies and chicken cordon bleu.
+Many restaurants in Tignes cater to the different tastes and budgets of all holidaymakers, with a wide selection of international cuisine and local Savoyard fare, from American-style fast food, pizzerias and a taste of Mexico to crèperies and chicken cordon bleu.

 The nightlife in Tignes is relatively quiet, and those seeking a more active scene will have to head to neighbouring Val d'Isère.
 Numerous bars and cafes cater to the off-the-slopes crowd, and several discos shake until the early hours, but the village authorities do not tolerate wild partying in the streets and general rowdiness is likely to bring on a large fine or a visit to the local jail.
 Tignes Le Lac and Val Claret are the liveliest villages.

 Tignes is a purpose-built resort and those seeking a traditional French-chalet style atmosphere may be disappointed.
 The resort is popular and prices are accordingly high.
 The nightlife and après-ski action is limited.